LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/accessrules.rst

 Regardless of training, Bachelors/Master’s and other undergraduate students, as well as undergraduate trainees, can access the Lab only when accompanied by the researcher carrying out the experiment.

 .. warning::
-  For safety reasons, a maximum number of three (3) researchers, students included, are allowed to access Zone 3.
+  For safety reasons, a maximum number of three (3) researchers, students included, are allowed to access Zone 3 (see `Planimetry <https://cimec-mrilab-wiki.readthedocs.io/en/latest/_images/MRI_Lab.png >`_ for more info abot Zones).

 Annual authorisation to access the MRI Room
 -------------